ENGL 10600, First-Year Composition

-The course emphasizes a rigorous approach with high expectations on students’ abilities to work quickly and independently.
 Because it meets two or three times a week, without the regular instructor-student conferencing sessions of ENGL 10600, student success in English 10800 requires (a) more self-efficacy and self-regulation; (b) strong writing skills and/or prior writing experiences, and/or (c) the focused content provided by learning communities.

 There are three versions of ENGL 10800:

 - ENGL 10800, Accelerated First-Year Composition: The standard version of ENGL 10800.
 Some sections are taught by English faculty.

 - ENGL 10800-S##, Accelerated First-Year Composition: Engaging in Public Discourse: In the sections of ENGL 10800 tagged with an “S,” students work with public writing and community service and can expect to engage in some local community activities outside the classroom.
 This is an excellent course for students interested in pre-med, nursing, health care, social services, political science, or any career that involves service to others.